mmularski/shopware-product-alert/README.md

 ## Documentation

 ### Features
-- New form for customers who want to sign for notification when product will back to stock
+- New form for customers who want to sign for notification when the product will back to stock
-- Grid in admin panel with list of subscribers and products
+- A grid in admin panel with a list of subscribers and products
-- Details how many subscribers are signed for specific product
+- Details how many subscribers are signed for a specific product
 - Customizable email template
-- Scheduled task for sending notifications (every 24 hours)
+- The scheduled task for sending notifications (every 24 hours)
-- Button in admin panel which can process notifications manually
+- Button in the admin panel which can process notifications manually

 ### Usage